wanghmin/wanghmin2.github.io/content/publication/liao-2009-mdo/index.md

 publishDate: '2024-03-01T04:06:04.839299Z'
 publication_types:
 - paper-conference
-publication: '*2009 IEEE 12th International Conference on Computer Vision (ICCV)*'
+publication: '*2009 IEEE 12th International Conference on Computer Vision (ICCV Oral)*'
 doi: 10.1109/ICCV.2009.5459161
 abstract: We propose a novel approach to reconstruct complete 3D deformable models over time by a single depth camera, provided that most parts of the models are observed